tum-esm/utils/docs/pages/api-reference.md

 def unload_all_files() -> None
 ```

-Unload all files in OPUS.
+Unload all files.
 This should be done before closing it.

 ##### `close_opus`